msank00/msank00.github.io/_posts/2019-08-05-blog_203_ML_NLP_Part_1.md

 - Since it is a linear model, it might not do well on datasets with non-linear dependencies.
-- LSA assumes a Gaussian distribution of the terms in the documents, which may not be true for all problems.
+- :sparkle: LSA assumes a **Gaussian distribution** (see later) of the terms in the documents, which may not be true for all problems.
-- LSA involves SVD, which is computationally intensive and hard to update as new data comes up.
+- :sparkle: LSA involves SVD, which is **computationally intensive** and hard to update as new data comes up.

 **Reference:**